totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 * **4.1** If you receive funds from Crowdsale, and actually use Totem, then this will cause your balance to be reduced.
 To make up for this you will be recompensated in MainNet with an additional bonus based on the amount of usage on top of your original allocation.
 The amount is to be decided.

-    * **4.11** A cut-off period will come into play to determine the account activity and the amount of XTX that will be allocated on MainNet.
+    * **4.11** A cut-off period will come into play to determine the account activity and the amount of TOTEM that will be allocated on MainNet.
 This will be notified to all users in advance.

-* **4.2** If you receive funds from Crowdsale, and do nothing, you will be allocated the same quantity of XTX on MainNet.
+* **4.2** If you receive funds from Crowdsale, and do nothing, you will be allocated the same quantity of TOTEM on MainNet.

-* **4.3** If you receive funds from Crowdsale, and sell some, but do no other activity in Totem you will be allocated the remaining quantity of XTX on MainNet.
+* **4.3** If you receive funds from Crowdsale, and sell some, but do no other activity in Totem you will be allocated the remaining quantity of TOTEM on MainNet.

 ### 5. Is this an Initial Parachain Offering?